 3. Breach of lease: The landlord has violated specific maintenance or repair obligations in the lease agreement.

-Before withholding, tenants should attempt to resolve the issue through direct communication with the landlord.
+Before filing, tenants should attempt to resolve the issue through direct communication with the landlord.
 A good-faith effort to negotiate a repair timeline often resolves the problem and strengthens the tenant’s position if the matter later goes to court.
 Document every exchange, including verbal conversations (note the date, time, and substance of the discussion in a follow-up email to create a written record).

 Notice Requirements